 I need information about...

-Children with asthma have acute episodes when the air passages in their lungs become narrower, and breathing becomes more difficult.
-These problems are caused by an oversensitivity of the lungs and airways:
+Children with asthma have severe episodes or flare-ups when the air passages in their lungs become narrower and breathing becomes more difficult.
+Sensitive airways react to certain things, called triggers.
+Triggers can cause:

-The lining of the airways to become inflamed and swollen
+The lining of the airways (bronchial tubes) to become more inflamed and swollen

 Tightening of the muscles that surround the airways